nodejs/node/doc/api/quic.md

 * `error` {Object} An `Error` object.

-Closes and destroys the `QuicEndpoint` instance making it usuable.
+Closes and destroys the `QuicEndpoint` instance making it unusable.

 #### `quicendpoint.destroyed`
 <!-- YAML